Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 Workload metadata is essentially data about workloads.
 It includes:

 - Identity: Unique identifiers that distinguish one workload from another.
+For example, a Kubernetes service account name like

-Metadata can be static (e.g., creation date) or dynamic (e.g., current CPU usage).
+Metadata can be static (e.g., creation date) or dynamic (e.g., current cpu usage).
 Also, systems or users define it.

 Accurate metadata is vital for security tools.
 Incomplete or incorrect metadata can severely weaken your security posture.
 Metadata governance and validation are essential to ensure reliability.